Mobile Gendarmerie: Organisation

 The Gendarmerie has a dedicated training facility, the National Gendarmerie forces training center (Centre national d'entraînement des forces de gendarmerie), in Saint-Astier (Dordogne), which duplicates an urban environment.
-Every squadron takes a two-week refresher training in riot-control techniques there every second year.
+Every squadron takes a two-week refresher training in riot-control techniques there every other year.

 18 to 20 of the 109 squadrons are permanently deployed on a rotational basis in the French overseas departments and territories.

 Until 2015, there used to be Reserve Mobile Gendarmerie squadrons but they were disestablished and all reserve personnel are now regrouped in reserve Departmental Gendarmerie units.

 Zonal Gendarmerie Regions

 Since 2016, metropolitan France has been divided into 12 administrative regions (plus Corsica) and the Departmental Gendarmerie has followed this pattern with 13 Gendarmerie Regions.
 The general officer in charge of a region whose capital is also the seat of a Defense Zone (called a Zonal Region) heads all Mobile Gendarmerie forces of that region.
 The number of Zonal regions, which went down from nine to seven in 2000, was left unchanged in the 2016 reform.